 “I just thought I was on a piece of dirt where the crowd had trampled down,” Johnson said to Feherty.
 “I guess maybe I should’ve looked at a rule sheet a little harder.”

 You see… that’s just it.

-Go ahead and lash out at the guy for not paying full attention to the marked rules more, but before you do that – look at your own daily life first.
+Lash out at the guy for not paying full attention to the marked rules more.
+But before you do that, look at your own daily life first.
 Do you mean to tell me that when you pay your phone bill or download a new version of iTunes, you read the countless pages of fine print first?
 You read every single word before you “accept the terms”?

 Didn’t think so.

-Then again, this day could have gotten worse – and Johnson explained that fact clearly.
+Then again, this day could have been worse – and Johnson explained that fact clearly.

 “The only worse thing that could’ve happened was if I made that putt on the last hole,” Johnson said to CBS.

 To the PGA: Perhaps there’s a lesson learned in giving a guy like Dustin Johnson a slap on the wrist.
-The rules committee should consider adding out of bounds markers, or maybe even axing Whistling Straits entirely, because the layout just isn’t a good fit for a major gallery event.
+The rules committee should consider adding out of bounds markers, or maybe even axing Whistling Straits entirely.

-For now, we’ll just have to wait until Augusta for the next major – where I can guarantee that Dustin Johnson will have thousands of new fans pulling for him.
+For now, we’ll just have to wait until Augusta for the next major.
+There, I can guarantee that Dustin Johnson will have thousands of new fans pulling for him.